 - On the Dreamcast, the Chao react to obstacles and the environment around them, displaying a range of different emoticons.
 When they struggle in the water or fall asleep, their eye texture changes.
 None of the above happens in SADX.

 - A lot of decorations are missing, such as butterflies and white flowers.
-SADX attemps to compensate for it by adding a dome with spinning stars and different flowers, but it looks nowhere near as lively as the original game.
+SADX attemps to compensate for it by adding a dome with spinning stars and different flowers, but doesn’t look as lively as the original game.
 The Dreamcast version had cheering Omochao standing alongside the track – those are also gone in SADX.
 Interestingly the code for all these objects is still in the game, but they are never loaded because the game ignores the Chao Race SET file.

 - In the Dreamcast version the Chao sometimes stop in a specific area to pick up toys and play with them.
 This never happens in SADX.